-Fab Giovanetti is a writer, published author, marketing consultant, founder of the Creative Impact Group and professional sloth-lover.
-For over 8 years, she has helped people grow their online audience and monetise their content and unleash their potentials as creatives.
+Fab Giovanetti is a writer, published author, marketing consultant, founder of the Creative Impact Group, and professional sloth-lover.
+For over 8 years, she has helped people grow their online audience and monetize their content, and unleash their potential as creatives.
 Are you looking for more social media guidance?
 Make sure you check one of her free classes.

 “72 percent of consumers will unfollow an influencer with disingenuous endorsements in their content.
 69 per cent will unfollow if they see promotion of unrealistic beauty standards, and 68 per cent will leave if the influencer has purchased fake followers” Takumi, Industry Report, 2019